etkecc/synapse-admin/docs/system-users.md

 By defining a list of MXID regex patterns in the new `asManagedUsers` configuration setting, you can protect these accounts from accidental changes.

+If a system-managed user was locked, deactivated, or erased by mistake (e.g., from a client app or using any other way), Synapse Admin will allow to restore it back to an active state.

 ## Configuration

 The examples below contain the configuration settings to mark